Social media can be a great traffic source for almost any online business.

 That’s a pretty large following.

-If you also consider that your following will grow from getting repins and likes, you can multiply that total by 2, 3, or more.
+If you also consider that your following will grow from getting repins and likes, you can multiply that total by two, three, or more.

 Yes, you’ll have to be dedicated, but this simple math shows that this strategy can work.